Allergen Labelling in the UK: From 'May Contain' to Measured Risk

 Understanding ED05 is one thing.
 Applying it in a factory producing 30 SKUs across shared lines is another.
 That is where the VITAL framework (Voluntary Incidental Trace Allergen Labelling) comes in.

-Developed by the Allergen Bureau and now in its third version (VITAL 3.0), the framework provides a structured method for turning allergen test results into labelling decisions.
+Developed by the Allergen Bureau and now in its fourth version (VITAL 4.0), the framework provides a structured method for turning allergen test results into labelling decisions.
 It uses three inputs: the Reference Dose for the allergen, the concentration of that allergen measured in the finished product (via ELISA or equivalent), and the portion size.

 The output is an Action Level classification:

 - Below Action Level 1: The allergen concentration, when multiplied by the portion size, falls below the Reference Dose.
-No PAL statement is required.
+VITAL guidance indicates PAL is not necessary.

-- Between Action Level 1 and Action Level 2: The dose is at or approaching the Reference Dose.
-A PAL statement should be considered.
+- At or above Action Level 1, below Action Level 2: The dose is approaching the Reference Dose.
+VITAL guidance indicates PAL should be applied.

 - Above Action Level 2: The dose exceeds the Reference Dose.
-A PAL statement is required.
+VITAL guidance indicates PAL is required.

 A Worked Example

 Take a 500g ready meal produced on a line that also handles milk-containing products.
-ELISA testing finds 12.5 mg/kg of milk protein in the finished product.
-The VITAL 3.0 Reference Dose for milk is 0.2 mg protein (ED05 basis: 2 mg per portion).
+ELISA testing returns a result of 12.5 mg/kg of milk protein in the finished product.

-The Reference Dose is 2 mg per portion.
-The measured dose is more than three times the Reference Dose.
-A 'may contain milk' statement is not just appropriate — it is required.
+Result: 6.25 mg is more than three times the Reference Dose.
+A 'may contain milk' statement is required.

-Now run the same calculation on a product where testing finds 2 mg/kg milk protein.
-The delivered dose per 500g portion is 1 mg — below the Reference Dose.
-Under a threshold-based system, that product would not require PAL.
+Result: 1 mg is below the Reference Dose.
+Under a threshold-based system, this product would not require PAL.
 Today, many manufacturers would add it anyway.

-That is the fundamental shift.
-Decisions based on evidence, not on precaution alone.
+That is the fundamental shift: decisions based on a documented calculation, not on precaution alone.

 What This Means for Your Allergen Management Programme

 BRC Issue 9 clause 5.3 already requires a documented allergen risk assessment.
 Clause 5.3.3 requires that PAL is only applied where the risk of cross-contact cannot be reduced to an acceptable level.
-What constitutes 'acceptable' is moving toward a quantified, defensible answer — not a judgment call.
+What constitutes 'acceptable' is moving toward a quantified, defensible answer (not a judgement call.

 Practically, this means three things need to be in place: